OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 While iterating, you'll find out that you might repeat the steps of refining data, adjusting  hyperparameters, etc. With more trials and exploration, you'll find some methods to reduce training time and improve performance like [**Learning Rate Finder**](https://fastai1.fast.ai/callbacks.lr_finder.html), [**Discriminative Learning Rates**](https://github.com/fastai/fastbook/blob/master/05_pet_breeds.ipynb) or other ideas.
 But try not to overwhelm yourself with everything at the same time.

+### Don't iterate forever

+You might have the urge to keep trying different values and experimenting with different options, but you need to find a point to stop.
+It depends on your application and consequences.
+For instance, you might have a proxy of the acceptable metrics values or error range before training to stop when you get closer.
+If you go to the extreme and use AutoML, you'll accept the best result given certain training resources.
+Once you stop, you'll need to test on unseen examples and monitor you model if it is continuously used.

 ## Problem framing (classification/regression)

-Till now, everything mentioned here is about models in general.
+Till now, everything mentioned here is about models in general, and computer vision in specific.
 You might have noticed that most of the computer vision tutorials online are about **image classification, object detection, action recognition, etc.**.
-Coming with a different problem like Roger’s including **“predicting air pollution level as a continuous variable based on images”** is uncommon to see.
-When you are faced with an uncommon use case, you have some options to consider:
+Coming with a different problem like Roger’s including **“predicting air pollution level as a continuous variable based on images”** where he framed it as regression problem is uncommon to see in this form.
+Usually image probles go with CNNs to use their power of feature extraction while considering the spatial relations.
+But it seemed to me that Roger wanted to use his pre-calculated features and feed to a series of dense layers.

+When faced with an uncommon use case, you have some options to consider including:

-1. Reframe the problem to fit into common use cases.
-For instance, bin your target value, turn it into a categorical variable indicating “pollution level” and turn it into a classification problem where you'll get the probability for each pollution level group.
+1. Reframing the problem to fit into common use cases.
+For instance, bin your target value, turn it into a categorical variable indicating “pollution level” and turn it into a classification problem where you'll get the probability for each :"pollution level" group.
 This might be unfavorable for you but it is worth trying if applicable.

-2. If you want a close comparison with your linear model, use the same pre-generated features with dense layers as in any regression problem.
-But this won’t give you the power of feature generation in CNNs.

-3. Dig deeper for use cases similar to yours.
+2. Digging deeper for use cases similar to yours.
 You might find methods using the CNN with the last layer replaced, or using the features generated to feed to another model, etc. But all this will require more search and experimentation.

 ## Conclusion